 A strong fence does not “feel bad.”
 Fences serve a specific purpose, and they carry out their purpose without “feeling bad” about it.
 Some fences keep things in, while others keep things out.
 When you set a boundary, it is because you are making it clear where someone else ends and you begin.
 It’s like the out-of-bounds lines on a basketball court… they just ARE.
 You cannot worry about how someone will feel because of your boundary.
 Don’t get me wrong, there are ways to communicate the boundaries effectively and respectfully, but you have no control over the outcome.
 And that is okay, because this is where you learn if someone is respecting your wishes or not.
 So, good fences don’t feel bad.
 Neither do good boundaries.

 A good fence is CLEARLY a good fence.
-When you look at a fence to see if it is good, you look at ALL the parts: the quality of the material, the fastening components, the hinges and latches, and most importantly, the foundation.
-Boundaries are no different.
-The clearer you are about what you want/need/expect, the more success you will have.
-Therefore, your WORDS need to be crystal clear in conveying your message.
+When you look at a fence to see if it is good, you look at ALL the parts: the quality of the material, the fastening components, the hinges and latches, and most importantly, the foundation, which are literally your VALUES.
+Boundaries are shaped by your value system - the principles by which you conduct your life.
+The clearer you are about your values, the clearer you can assert what you want/need/expect, and the more success you will have.
+Therefore, your WORDS become crystal clear, because your boundaries align with your VALUES.

 A good fence is well-maintained.
 OK, so you have just set a new boundary.
 Congratulations!
-I can guarantee you, that the same issue will arise again, and you will need to repeat or restate the boundary you just set.
+I can guarantee you that now your boundaries will be tested.
+The same issue will arise again, and you will need to repeat or restate the boundary you just set.
+Why?
+Think of it as conditioning your boundary muscles.
+Just like our bodies, boundary muscles need to be exercised to maintain optimal performance.
 Be prepared for this.
 I call it boundary maintenance.
 If you want your fence to last, you tend to any holes, cracks, leaks, fallen-down boards that need mending, as the needs arise.
-Funny, boundaries are the same.

 Every fence is different.
 Just like fences, we all have different structures, looks, functions.
 My boundaries may not be your boundaries, and that is okay.
 We just need to respect each other’s uniqueness in this area.
 It doesn’t mean that one person is wrong and the other is right.
 Just that each is different.
 Can you imagine if all the fences were the same?
 Can you say “Matrix”???